Snehagg88/student-portal/README.md

 ---

-## 🧠 What I Learned / Challenges Faced
+## 🧠 What I Learned & Challenges Faced

-- Learned effective use of **React Context API** for authentication state
-- Built clean, modular UI using **Tailwind CSS**
+- Structured a scalable **multi-page React app** using React Router and Context API for global state management.
+- Learned and applied **Tailwind CSS** for utility-first, responsive design — enabling clean layouts and dark mode support.
-- Faced challenges with generating downloadable PDFs and solved it using `html2pdf.js`
+- Faced challenges aligning responsive **feature cards**, solved using Tailwind's `grid-cols` and `gap` utilities.
-- Implemented **Dark Mode** using Tailwind’s dark variants
-- Learned better layout structuring and responsiveness using **React Router** and conditional styling
+- Integrated **`html2pdf.js`** to generate downloadable, formatted PDF reports — overcame issues with rendering and export.
+- Understood the importance of proper **routing fallback** using Netlify redirects for single-page applications.
+- Gained hands-on experience with **Git**, GitHub version control, and **Netlify deployment pipelines**.

 ---